khalid-salad/backtracking_example/README.md

     yield from result
 ```

-Note that there is an interplay between the `children` function and the `reject` function --- that is, our children
+Note that there is an interplay between the `children` function and the `reject` function --- that is, `children`
-function never generates two partial candidate solutions with queens on the same row, so `reject` does not need
+never generates a partial candidate solution with queens on the same row, so `reject` does not need
 to test for this.
 We could also modify the `children` function to not generate partial candidate solutions with
 queens on the same column, the same diagonal, the same anti-diagonal, etc.